Kachikau Primary School Disability Unit

 Kachikau Primary School Disability unit currently accommodates about 32 students with disabilities from the villages in Chobe, Botswana.
 The unit provides schooling, accommodation, and daily meals for the learners.

-The school infrastructure was ill-equipped to support learners with special needs as it lacked basic infrastructure such a wheelchair ramps and paved walkways.
+The school infrastructure was ill-equipped to support learners with special needs as it lacked basic infrastructures such as wheelchair ramps and paved walkways.
 This made it increasingly difficult for learners using a wheelchair to move around the school premises.
 The school also did not have adequate dining facilities.
 As a result, learners would eat their meals on the ground outside the classrooms.
-This exposed them to harsh weather conditions all year round.

 The facility improvements made to the school aid in creating a more inclusive learning environment for all students.
 The dining area allows us to reduce health risks and create a space for socializing.